-In this essay, I would like to mention about milestones of Estonia’s EU integration process.
+In this essay, I would like to mention the milestones of Estonia’s EU integration process.

 Estonia, along with Latvia, Lithuania, Poland, the Czech Republic, Slovakia, Hungary, Slovenia, Malta, and Cyprus, becomes full members of the European Union in 2004.
 As you see, most of the countries of becoming members during that year, which are ex-Soviet Countries.

-On the one hand, the integration of European Union Policies as an ex-Soviet Countries was a pretty hard process.
+On the one hand, the integration of European Union Policies as ex-Soviet Countries was a pretty hard process.
 In contrast, citizens hold the notion that the European Union was a big opportunity, which has helped fort his process to be faster.
-In the beginning of new millennium, being a member of the EU was highly advised.
+At the beginning of the new millennium, being a member of the EU was highly advised.

 In 1991, Estonia restored its independence.
-At the same year, United Nation Membership comes.
-The Agreement between the Republic of Estonia and the European Economic Community on Trade, Commercial and Economic Co-operation is signed.
+In the same year, United Nation Membership comes.
+The Agreement between the Republic of Estonia and the European Economic Community on Trade, Commercial and Economic cooperation is signed.
 The Agreement enters into force on 1 February 1993.

 In 1994, Negotiations start on the Association Agreement between Estonia and the EU.
 It was miles of stone on both sides.
 After a year, Estonia officially submitted its application for European Union membership.

-The European Union and especially Nato membership have provided security for Estonia besides all economic benefits and open market process.
-By now, Estonia development has observed clearly.
+The European Union and especially Nato membership have provided security for Estonia besides all economic benefits and an open market process.
+By now, Estonia’s development has been observed clearly.

-Today, Estonia is one of the pioneer countries for the integration of technology to public services as %90.
+Today, Estonia is one of the pioneer countries in the integration of technology into public services as %90.
 For instance, e-residency, e-election, e-business registration and more.

-More specifically, Estonia may be a country, which has more than 10 Million E-Residency from all over the World, and with incomes of these, tax to its citizens will be abolished.
+More specifically, Estonia may be a country, which has more than 10 Million E-Residency from all over the World, and with incomes of these, taxes to its citizens will be abolished.

-Estonia continues to be pioneer country since 1997 and very good example how innovation has been created by one of the ex-Soviet Country.
+Estonia continues to be a pioneer country since 1997 and a very good example of how innovation has been created by one of the ex-Soviet Countries.

 All rights reserved.
-All rights of the Milestones of Estonia on EU Way article belong to Gurcan Partners.
+All rights of the Milestones of Estonia on EU Way article belong to Gurcan Partners International Law Firm.
 The author has no responsibility for the information in this article.
 This article is prepared just to inform.